abayoral/Prompt_RTL_GenAI/README.md

-# LLM Prompt Engineering for Hardware Design
+# PromptRTL: Evaluating Prompt Engineering for Hardware Design
 ## Overview

-We are conducting a comprehensive evaluation of state-of-the-art prompt engineering techniques in the context of hardware design, with a specific focus on generating functional Verilog.
+Prompt RTL conducts a comprehensive evaluation of state-of-the-art prompt engineering techniques in the context of hardware design, with a specific focus on generating functional Verilog.

 ## Problem Categorization